AshFromGitHab/CreatorPass/README.md

 ## Vision and Purpose

-GigLink is Patreon built on Stellar — but without Patreon's 8% cut, 30-day payout delays, and geographic discrimination.
+CreatorPass is Patreon built on Stellar — but without Patreon's 8% cut, 30-day payout delays, and geographic discrimination.
 Every creator with a Stellar wallet can accept global fan subscriptions.
-The on-chain model is composable: add subscription tiers, NFT access passes, or DeFi yield on locked funds.
+The on-chain model is composable: add tiers, NFT access passes, or DeFi yield on locked funds.

 ---